smoliva/smoliva.blog/content/post/computer-chronicles-revisited-020-expert-ease-kee-system.md

 + This episode is available at the [Internet Archive](https://archive.org/details/CC1024_artificial_intelligence) and has a recording date of March 16, 1984.
 + Edward Feigenbaum will appear in a later *Computer Chronicles* episode, and I'll discuss him in more detail at that time.
 + Stewart Cheifet's demonstration of a small chess computer may have been another nod to the legacy of John McCarthy, who according to Nils Nilsson helped to develop one of the first chess-playing computer programs in the early 1960s.
-+ As the thumbnail image for this post illustrates, the use of a computer AI to make decisions regarding a nuclear reactor reminded me of a similar scenario involving Homer J. Simpson some years later.
++ The use of a computer AI to make decisions regarding a nuclear reactor reminded me of a similar scenario involving Homer J. Simpson some years later.
 + Speaking of *The Simpsons*, I wonder if the people who made *Ken Uston's Professional Blackjack* were also behind [*Lee Carvallo's Putting Challenge*](https://aaron-demeter.itch.io/lee-carvallos-putting-challenge).
 + *Ken Uston's Professional Blackjack* was not just a simple blackjack game.
 As Paul Schindler mentioned, it taught you how to count cards, which will get you kicked out of a real casino.
 (Schindler noted [Uston himself](https://en.wikipedia.org/wiki/Ken_Uston) had recently been ejected from 5 casinos.)
 What fascinated me was that the game's settings also adjusted for different types of casino rules.
 I never knew that blackjack was played differently on the Las Vegas Strip differed than in downtown Las Vegas casinos.
 + So who the heck was Ken Uston?
 Schindler described him as a former stockbroker turned professional gambler.
 An obituary in [*Blackjack Forum*](http://www.blackjackforumonline.com/content/ustoobit.htm) said Uston, who was found dead in a Paris apartment in September 1987, had also  been "working as a computer consultant for the Kuwaiti government."